Emilio Moran: Background

 Moran was raised in Havana, Cuba, and came to the United States during high school.
-He studied for an B.A. in Spanish American Literature at Spring Hill College in Alabama.
+He studied for a B.A. in Spanish American Literature at Spring Hill College in Alabama.
 He then completed an M.A. in Latin American History (1969) and a Ph.D. in Social Anthropology (1975) at the University of Florida, where he studied the effects of the Trans-Amazonian Highway.

-Moran taught at Indiana University from 1975 to 2012, and is an Emeritus Professor there.
+Moran taught at Indiana University from 1975 to 2012, and is an emeritus professor there.
 He founded the Center for the Study of Institutions, People, and Environmental Change (CIPEC) with Elinor Ostrom.
 He taught briefly at the University of Arizona.

 Contributions

 Moran was trained as an environmental anthropologist, focusing on populations in the Amazon Basin experiencing dislocation through resettlement, particularly from highways and dams.
 He has been extremely critical of large hydroelectric dams as a method to generate power, given their inefficiencies and effects on local populations and environments.
 He has shown how displaced Amazonian shifting cultivators moved to extensive annual cropping, and on to become intensive managers of permanent crops or irrigated areas in diversified livelihood systems.
 He used remote sensing methods and ground-level methods of data gathering to understand the linkages between global, regional and local-level processes.
 Research questions included how people impact forests, how they organize to manage their resources, and what role population plays in their shifting actions.
-His work was made difficult by the Brazilian military dictatorship (1964-1984) but since then, he has directed large scientific projects and involved Brazilian colleagues and PhD students.
+His work was made difficult by the Brazilian military dictatorship (1964–1984) but since then, he has directed large scientific projects and involved Brazilian colleagues and PhD students.

 More recently he has worked on solar panels and small generators suspended in jungle rivers in the Amazon, to bring lights, refrigeration, and cell phone charging to remote communities.

 His work has been cited almost 40,000 times (2023).